Sexeard History, Family Crest & Coats of Arms

 The rich and ancient history of the Sexeard family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the baptismal name Siward, which was an Old English personal name.
-Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
-This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
-Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.
+Accordingly, there are numerous early listings of the name as a personal name.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Sexeard have been found, including Seward, Sewerd, Saward and others.